 The Financial Technology Law Review: Brazil

-Brazilian financial technology (fintech) has developed considerably in recent years.
-The latest version of FintechLab Radar (June 2019) demonstrated a growth of 30.9 per cent in the number of total companies acting in this market, compared with the previous edition published in August 2018.
-According to the mapping created by the publication, Brazilian fintech operates in 11 different sectors: payments, financial management, credit and loans, investment, insurance, funding, digital banks, debts, cryptocurrencies, exchange and multiservices.
-Among these, the payments and loans sectors performed the highest growth rates – 43 per cent and 36 per cent respectively.
+The Brazilian financial technology sector (fintech) has developed considerably in recent years.
+The latest version of FintechLab Radar (August 2020) evidenced that, since the issuance of the last edition in June 2019, 270 new fintechs or financial efficiency initiatives were founded, which represents almost 35 per cent of the total amount of 771 mapped by the Brazilian report,2 the most prestigious in the area.
+According to the mapping created by the publication, Brazilian fintech operates in 12 different sectors: payments, financial management, credit and loans, investment, insurance, funding, digital banks, debts, cryptocurrencies and distributed ledger technology (DLT), exchange, multiservices and techfin.
+Among these, the payments and financial management sectors performed with the highest growth rates, of 28 per cent and 18 per cent, respectively.

-Some initiatives that have already resulted in or are about to become Rules that can directly affect fintech exemplifies the agencies' regulatory interest.
-This is the case, for example, of CVM Rule No. 588/2017, which provides standards for the investment-based crowdfunding industry in the country or the proposals for peer-to-peer lending and crowd-lending regulations, currently before the BACEN (Public Hearing No. 55/2017).
+Some initiatives that have already resulted in or are about to become regulation that can directly affect fintech exemplify the agencies' regulatory interest.
+This is the case, for example, of CVM Rule No. 588/2017, which provides standards for the investment-based crowdfunding industry in the country.
 In addition, the same government agencies conduct studies on the fintech sector, as evidenced by the creation of the CVM's Fintech Hub of Innovation in Financial Technologies.

-The development of specific innovations in the financial sector is notable, more specifically in the areas of credit and payment, which are showing consistent showing a signficant growth.
-The year 2018 was marked by the regularisation of peer-to-peer lending (P2P) in Brazil, through Central Bank Resolution No. 4,656/2018, which regulates financial institutions that use electronic platforms to connect creditors and debtors (SEPs) or to lend their own resources (SCDs).
-In addition, in 2019 the BACEN structured an instant payment architecture that will replace the current resource transfer system in November 2020.
-With the start of the new protocol, such transfers will be made instantly and will be available 24 hours a day, all year round.
+The development of specific innovations in the financial sector is notable, more specifically in the areas of credit and payment, which are showing significant growth.
+The last few years were marked by the regularisation of peer-to-peer lending (P2P) in Brazil, through Central Bank Resolution No. 4,656/2018, which regulates financial institutions that use electronic platforms to connect creditors and debtors (SEPs) or to lend their own resources (SCDs).
+In addition, in 2019, BACEN structured an instant payment architecture that resulted in the publication of Resolution No. 1/2020, which entered into force on 1 September 2020, implementing an instant payment system scheme, known as PIX, which allows immediate money transfers, 24 hours a day, all year round.

-Although there is no regulation of the whole fintech sector, nor any tax incentives, there has been a significant increase in the activities, which are becoming increasingly relevant to the market.
+Although there is no regulation of the whole fintech sector, nor any tax incentives, there has been a significant increase in activities that are becoming increasingly relevant to the market.
 In this sense, regulatory agencies are promoting a fintech-friendly policy, this being their major objective to ensure the integrity and security of financial operations.

-In addition, Law No. 13,709/2018 – the Brazilian General Data Protection Law (LGPD), inspired by international guidelines and legislation, especially the EU General Data Protection Regulation, was enacted in August 2018 and will become effective from August 2020.
-The LGPD applies to any processing of personal data, by public and private entities, in the online and offline environments, using automated and non-automated means – reaching, therefore, the activities of fintech companies involving the handling of personal data.
+In addition, Law No. 13,709/2018 – the Brazilian General Data Protection Law (LGPD), inspired by international guidelines and legislation, especially the EU General Data Protection Regulation – became effective in September 2020.
+The LGPD applies to any processing of personal data, by public and private entities, in the online and offline environments, using automated and non-automated means, reaching, therefore, the activities of fintech companies involving the handling of personal data.

-Thus, it is possible to consolidate the regulatory and policy approach for fintech companies considering that while the financial sector itself is heavily regulated, state entities have been adopting a benign and favourable view of the development of tech-based financial enterprises so far.
-Their actions demonstrate that developing an innovation-driven economy may be one of the main goals for the next years.
+Thus, it is possible to consolidate the regulatory and policy approach for fintech companies considering that while the financial sector itself is heavily regulated, regulators have been adopting a benign and favourable view of the development of tech-based financial enterprises so far.
+Their actions demonstrate that developing an innovation-driven economy may be one of the main goals for the next few years.

 i Licensing and marketing